 Dakshayani Velayudhan was the first and only Dalit woman to be elected to the constituent assembly in 1946.
 She served as a member of the assembly, and as a part of the provisional parliament of India from 1946-1952.
 At 34, she was also one of the youngest members of the assembly.

 Dakshayani Velyudhan’s life was defined and shaped by the upheavals in Kerala society in the early 20th century.
 Even before her birth, two of Kerala’s biggest reformers, Sree Narayana Guru and Ayyankali had begun movements that would push Kerala’s virulently casteist society to the brink.
 They organized civil disobedience movements that defied the restrictions on movement and school entry for the depressed classes.
 They organized satyagraha marches and encouraged women and men to discard practices imposed on them as a sign of their lower class.
-Restrictions included walking on streets marked for upper class, walking with head bowed before the upper class, wearing necklaces to indicate caste and more.
+Restrictions included walking on streets marked for the upper class, walking with head bowed before the upper class, wearing necklaces to indicate caste, and more.

 One of the more novel forms of protests came from an organization called the Pulaya Mahajan Sabha in 1913.
 Founded by Kallachamuri Krishnaadi Asan, Pt.
 Karuppan and T.K Krishna Menon, along with K.P Vallon, the Sabha, named after the Pulaya caste, organized a Kayal Sammelan or lake meeting in Vembanadu lake.
 The meeting that took place on a catamaran was in defiance of the king who had proclaimed that no Dalit group could have a meeting in his land.
 By holding the meeting on water, the group claimed that “they did not disobey the order” of the king.